 When you think of the Philippines you’re most likely going to picture turquoise waters, white sand, and the perfect tropical paradise.
 These beaches you’re thinking of are getting awarded the best beaches in the world and rightfully so.
-So for those who are planning a trip to the Philippines may not know that there’s more to this beautiful country than a honeymooners retreat.
+So for those who are planning a trip to the Philippines may not know that there are more places to see in the Philippines, a beautiful country that is way more than a honeymooners retreat.

 Luzon is the largest island of the Philippines and is home to Manila, the capital metropolis of the country.
 Where most people leave Luzon, we decided to stay and discover the beauty on this underrated destination for travelers and find out it’s one of the best places to see in the Philippines along the way.

-Check out our picks for the best places to see in the Philippines on Luzon.
+Check out our picks for the best places to see in the Philippines on Luzon including the best things to do in Luzon and the best things to do in Manila.

 The country’s capital and a bustling city with some of the worst traffic we have ever experienced should not be missed on your trip to the Philippines.
 Even if you only have a day to spare you should not miss the local metro hub.
 Look around and you’ll see skyscrapers, Spanish colonial buildings, and the world’s largest shopping malls!

 Just south of Manila on Luzon, Tagaytay is a popular local holiday town.
 Tagaytay’s most famous spot to visit would be the still active Taal Volcano.
-The volcano is the second most active in the entire country and offers incredible views making it one of the best places to see in the Philippines!
+The volcano is the second most active in the entire country and offers incredible views making it one of the best places to see in the Philippines and one of the best things to do on Luzon!

 When we visited we felt like we were in some sort of volcanic inception.
 It’s actually so confusing I am not even sure we quite understand.
 Taal Volcano Lake is a volcano that has a caldera that you climb to see another lake.
 WHAT?
 Essentially there are two different bodies of water you will be looking at a lake with a volcano with a lake.
 It makes our heads spin, but take our word for it, it’s beautiful and worth the short climb to the top for panoramic views!